Caspian Pipeline Consortium: Attacks

-On 17 February 2025, on the eve of talks between the U.S. and Russian officials on ending the war in Ukraine, a drone attack by Ukrainian Air Force on a pumping station damaged energy equipment, a gas turbine unit, and a substation.
-Flows through the CPC were reduced by 30-40%.
-The station is expected to be restored within one-and-a-half to two months.
+On 17 February 2025, on the eve of talks between the U.S. and Russian officials on ending the war in Ukraine, a drone attack by the Ukrainian Air Force on a pumping station damaged energy equipment, a gas turbine unit, and a substation.
+Flows through the CPC were reduced by 30–40%.
+The station was expected to be restored within one-and-a-half to two months.